The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

 Taste fresh seafood, and ”catch of the day fish” with rice and spices, in the restaurant on the beach,

-and with your feet are in the sand.
+and with your feet in the sand.

 Take a walk through the Jozani forest reserve where the endemic red Colobus monkeys live.

-See how the mangroves trees look like.
+See what the mangrove trees look like.

 And ENJOY every day.

 Because when you come back home, you will miss all these amazing moments.